yukizo3tm/sql-docs/docs/relational-databases/extended-events/quick-start-extended-events-in-sql-server.md

 When you create an Extended Events session, you tell the system:

-- Which events you're interested in
+- Which events you're interested in.
-- How you want the system to report the data to you
+- How you want the system to report the data to you.

 The demonstration opens the **New Session** dialog, shows how to use its four pages, named: